-A couple of months ago, I started a personal challenge to share one of the 21 principles as covered in the book by Richard G. Scott.
-I took a short break from this challenge when I was doing the General Conference Challenge as I felt this would get lost in all of those posts.
-I didn’t want that to happen as this book has really touched my heart and I have felt impressed to share it with you and my own feelings about each of the principles.
+Last month, I started a personal challenge to share one of the 21 principles as covered in the book by Richard G. Scott.
+This book has really touched my heart and I have felt impressed to share it with you and my own feelings about each of the principles.
 You can read about the other principles I have covered here.
 If you would like your own copy of this book, you can purchase it here.
 This is NOT an affiliate link, even though I do have an affiliate account with Amazon.
 I have chosen NOT to use an affiliate link as I don’t feel right about it in this circumstance.

 “As you seek spiritual knowledge, search for principles,” counsels Elder Richard G. Scott.
 “Principles are concentrated truth, packaged for application to a wide variety of circumstances.”

 “A true principle makes decisions clear even under the most confusing and challenging circumstances.”